legend-in/image-resizer-cli/README.md

    - `param4`: output image height (0 as auto)

 #### Notes
- - It resizes the single image file if `param1` points to a image file, while it resizes all the image files under the path directory if `param1` points to a directory whose files are all images.
+ - It resizes the single image file if `param1` points to an image file, while it resizes all the image files under the path directory if `param1` points to a directory whose files are all images.
  - It makes a new directory if output directory `param2` is not existing.
  - It resizes the image(s) to the proportional ratio (width/height) as the original image, if set either `param3` or `param4` to 0.
 Or keep the width and height same as original image if both are set to 0.
  - The output image file(s) are named as originalFileName_setWidth_setHeight.png.
 I.e. `example.png` -> `example_1920_1080.png`.